YuchiHsueh/YuchiHsueh/README.md

-Hi there👋 my name is Yuchi or Benito (only for friends and family), im a web dev mainly for ruby on rails projects and some javascript with node.
+Hi there👋 my name is Yuchi or Benito (only for friends and family), I'm a web dev mainly for Ruby on Rails projects and some Javascript with Node.
 I love technology, healthcare, music, food and cats.